-A Hefty Dose of Renaissance: Visiting the Basilica of San Lorenzo and the Medici Chapel in Florence
+A Hefty Dose of Renaissance: Guide To the Basilica of San Lorenzo and the Medici Chapel in Florence

 The Basilica of San Lorenzo was the official parish church of the Medici family.
 The Medici were a wealthy and powerful banking family who ruled Florence for nearly three centuries.
 The Medici's history is intertwined with the history of Florence, San Lorenzo, and the Renaissance.